Deccan wars: Marathas under Sambhaji (1681–1689)

-Sambhaji, the eldest son of the Maratha warrior king Shivaji, was executed in 1689 at the age of 31.
-His death was a significant event in Indian history, marking the end of the golden era of the Maratha Empire.
 Sambhaji was born in 1657 to Shivaji and his first wife, Saibai.
 He was trained in the art of warfare from a young age and was known for his bravery and military skills.
-After Shivaji's death in 1680, Sambhaji ascended to the throne of the Maratha Empire.
-In the first half of 1681, several Mughal contingents were dispatched to lay siege to Maratha forts in present-day Gujarat, Maharashtra, Karnataka, and Madhya Pradesh.
-The Maratha Chhatrapati Sambhaji provided shelter to the emperor's rebel son Sultan Muhammad Akbar, which angered Aurangzeb.
-In September 1681, after settling his dispute with the royal house of Mewar, Aurangzeb began his journey to Deccan to conquer the Maratha Empire.
-He arrived at Aurangabad, the Mughal headquarters in the Deccan and made it his capital.
+After Shivaji's death in 1680, Sambhaji ascended to the throne of the Maratha Empire, which was resisting Mughal dominance.
+In the first half of 1681, several Mughal contingents were dispatched to besiege Maratha forts in present-day Gujarat, Maharashtra, Karnataka, and Madhya Pradesh.

+At the time, the Mughal empire was experiencing tension between Emperor Aurangzeb and his son Sultan Muhammad Akbar.
+The Maratha Chhatrapati Sambhaji provided shelter to Akbar, which angered his father.
+On 8 September 1681, after settling a dispute with the royal house of Mewar, Aurangzeb began his journey to the Deccan to conquer the Maratha lands, as well as the sultanates of Bijapur and Golconda.
+He arrived at Aurangabad, the Mughal headquarters in the Deccan, and made it his capital.
 Mughal contingents in the region numbered about 500,000.
 It was a disproportionate war in all senses.
 By the end of 1681, the Mughal forces had laid siege to Fort Ramsej.
-But the Marathas did not succumb to this onslaught.
-The attack was well received and it took the Mughals seven years to take the fort.
-In December 1681, Sambhaji attacked Janjira, but his first attempt failed.
+Despite the onslaught, the Marathas prepared and defended against the attack, and it took the Mughals seven years to take the fort.
+Also in December 1681, Sambhaji attacked Janjira fort, but his first attempt failed.
 At the same time one of the Aurangzeb's generals, Husain Ali Khan, attacked Northern Konkan.
 Sambhaji left Janjira and attacked Husain Ali Khan and pushed him back to Ahmednagar.
-Aurangzeb tried to sign a deal with the Portuguese to allow trade ships to harbour in Goa.
+Meanwhile, Aurangzeb tried to sign a deal with the Portuguese to allow trade ships to harbour in Goa.
 This would have allowed him to open another supply route to Deccan via the sea.
-This news reached Sambhaji.
-He attacked the Portuguese territories and forced them back to the Goan coast.
-But the viceroy of Alvor was able to defend the Portuguese headquarters.
+Upon learning this, Sambhaji attacked the Portuguese territories and forced them back to the Goan coast, but the viceroy of Alvor was able to defend the Portuguese headquarters.
 By this time the huge Mughal army had started gathering on the borders of Deccan.
-It was clear that southern India was headed for a large, sustained conflict.
+These actions heralded a large, sustained conflict in southern India.